 Whether we like it or not, our image and the way we present ourselves plays a role in our success in the workplace.
 For some people, putting together an outfit every morning can be a daunting task.

-I've put together 10 simple points to take into consideration when dressing for the office that will help you look professional and will make getting ready for work a little easier.
+I've put together 10 things to consider when dressing for the office, that will help you look professional and will make getting ready for work a little easier.

 1. Dress For The Job You Want

 If you are dressed for the position you are in, that's exactly where you'll stay.
 ‘Looking-the-part’ can enhance your confidence and gives you credibility, showing others where you want to go.
 Consider the image of a person whose position you aspire to be in.
 When you look the part, you can be imagined in it more convincingly.
 Opportunities present themselves to you, not the other way around so be prepared and you may find more doors opening.

 2. Buy The Best Quality You Can Afford

 Research has found that we attach symbolic meaning to clothes and that can affect how we perform, which is why when we wear better quality clothes, it is not just how they ‘are’ but that we know they are better helps us perform better in them.

 Cheap clothes can be felt, both in the quality of the fabric and the fit, making you uncomfortable.
 Aim to build a core wardrobe with quality rather than quantity.
 The quality outfits will have a longer life and therefore, work out cheaper in the long run.

 3. Look Up To Date